-The above should be able to help you come up with things to write about, but because we want to go all out to help you, we came up with a list of writing ideas for your perusal, both for fiction and non-fiction.
-So indulge yourself and feel free to use these for your next great content.
+The above should be able to help you come up with things to write about, but because we want to go all out to help you, we came up with a list of writing ideas for your perusal, both for fiction writers and non-fiction.
+So indulge yourself, and feel free to use these for your following great content.

 For Nonfiction Content

-If you can’t think of content ideas for your nonfiction book or blog, here are some topics to help you.
+If you can’t think of content ideas for your nonfiction book or blog post, here are some topics to help you.

 Questioning the Position of an Article